How to improve arable performance in challenging times

 For south-east Cornwall farmer Antony Ellis, bringing livestock back into an arable system has allowed him to reduce inputs and make inroads with emissions.

-Having introduced cover crops and herbal leys across the farm some years ago, he has been able to graze them with sheep and benefit from nutrient cycling – with nitrogen use across the farm coming down by 25%.
+Having introduced cover crops and herbal leys across the farm some years ago, he has been able to graze them with sheep and benefit from nutrient cycling – with nitrogen use across the farm down by 25%.

 Antony hopes to make more progress and plans to make greater use of foliar products this year, so bringing total nitrogen use down further.